Frida Kahlo: Commemorations and characterizations

 Kahlo's legacy has been commemorated in several ways.
 La Casa Azul, her home in Coyoacán, was opened as a museum in 1958, and has become one of the most popular museums in Mexico City, with approximately 25,000 visitors monthly.
-The city dedicated a park, Parque Frida Kahlo, to her in Coyoacán in 1985.
+Also in Mexico City, Casa Roja, also called Museo Casa Kahlo, is where Kahlo’s parents and later her sister Cristina once lived now turned into a museum focusing on Kahlo’s family life.
+Mexico City also dedicated a park, Parque Frida Kahlo, to her in Coyoacán in 1985.
 The park features a bronze statue of Kahlo.
 In the United States, she became the first Hispanic woman to be honored with a U.S. postage stamp in 2001, and was inducted into the Legacy Walk, an outdoor public display in Chicago that celebrates LGBT history and people, in 2012.

 Kahlo received several commemorations on the centenary of her birth in 2007, and some on the centenary of the birthyear she attested to, 2010.
 These included the Bank of Mexico releasing a new MXN$ 500-peso note, featuring Kahlo's painting titled Love's Embrace of the Universe, Earth, (Mexico), I, Diego, and Mr. Xólotl (1949) on the reverse of the note and Diego Rivera on the front.
 The largest retrospective of her works at Mexico City's Palacio de Bellas Artes attracted approximately 75,000 visitors.